Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Event Import Configuration

 Syslog Event import can be enabled on a specified port for both TCP and UDP.
-Select the desired options and click the “+ ADD” button.
-Repeat to add another entry if desired.
+Select the desired options and click the "+ ADD PORT CONFIGURATION" button.